Application

 Read the FAQ page for more detailed information.

-Warning 1: the deadline to apply for the MIEM scholarship for the BME Paris Master's Program is earlier than the Université de Paris deadline.
-You must apply for the MIEM scholarship in order to attend the BME Paris master's program between January 11th 2021 at 12am and January 24th 2021 at 11:59pm (for a program that starts in September the following academic year).
+Warning 1: the deadline to apply for the MIEM scholarship for the BME Paris Master’s Program is earlier than the université paris cité deadline.
+You must apply for the MIEM scholarship in order to attend the BME Paris master’s program between January 11th 2021 at 12am and January 24th 2021 at 11:59pm (for a program that starts in September the following academic year).

-Warning 2: the procedure to apply for the MIEM scholarship for the BME Paris Master's program is different from the procedure described on the Université de Paris website.
+Warning 2: the procedure to apply for the MIEM scholarship for the BME Paris Master’s program is different from the procedure described on the université paris cité website.
 Please follow our procedure described below.

 Warning 3: you cannot apply for the MIEM scholarship by contacting the headquarters directly.
 You MUST follow OUR procedure described below between January 11th 2021 at 12am and January 24th 2021 at 11:59pm.